Me identifying as ‘recovered’ isn’t up for debate. It’s a simple truth. But let's qualify it, again.

 Let me say it again loudly for those up the back: life does not suddenly become all rainbows and unicorns when we cross the line.
 Life is still life.
 It is still hard.

 Some of my greatest life challenges have occurred in the past five years of sobriety.
-But the simple truth is that not once during those yawning, cavernous dark times has the tiniest part of me even contemplated turning to alcohol over it.
+But thanks to being RECOVERED ... not once during those yawning, cavernous dark times has the tiniest part of me even contemplated turning to alcohol over it.
 Frankly, I’d rather put a loaded gun to my head than go there again.

 And that’s why I will remain vigilant, grateful and focused on a healthy life helping others while ensuring that my own sobriety is my own non-negotiable priority.